snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-xxx-released.md

 ---
 layout: post
 shortenedlink: Snowplow 63 released
-title: Snowplow 63 XXX released
+title: Snowplow 63 Red-Cheeked Cordon-Bleu released
-tags: [snowplow, currency, gclid, useragent]
+tags: [snowplow, currency, gclid, useragent, ua_parser, forex, oer]
 author: Alex
 category: Releases
 ---

-ISSUES AND QUESTIONS

-TODO: ping Fred about versioning the canonical event model

-TODO: ping Fred about updating the enriched event in elasticsearch JSON Scheam

-KCL - CAN YOU ONLY START FROM TRIM_HORIZON OR LATEST?

-We are pleased to announce the immediate availability of Snowplow 63, XXX.
-This is a major release which adds two new enrichments, upgrades existing enrichments and significantly updates our Canonical Event Model for loading into Redshift, Elasticsearch and Postgres.
+We are pleased to announce the immediate availability of Snowplow 63, Red-Cheeked Cordon-Bleu.
+This is a major release which adds two new enrichments, upgrades existing enrichments and significantly extends and improves our Canonical Event Model for loading into Redshift, Elasticsearch and Postgres.

 The new and upgraded enrichments are as follows:

-1. New enrichment: parsing useragent strings using the
+1. New enrichment: parsing useragent strings using the `ua_parser` library
-2. New enrichment: converting the money amounts in e-commerce transactions into xxx
+2. New enrichment: converting the money amounts in e-commerce transactions into a base currency using [Open Exchange Rates] [oer]
-3. Upgraded: xxx
+3. Upgraded: extracting click IDs in our campaign attribution enrichment
 4. Upgraded: our existing
-5. Upgraded: xxx
+5. Upgraded: useragent parsing using the `user_agent_utils` library can now be disabled

-This release has been a huge team effort - with particular thanks going to Snowplow winterns [Aalekh Nigam] [aalekh] (2014/15) and [Jiawen Zhou] [xxx] (2013/14) for their work on the new enrichments and the foundational [scala-forex library] [scala-forex] respectively.
+This release has been a huge team effort - with particular thanks going to Snowplow winterns [Aalekh Nigam] [aalekh] (2014/15) and [Jiawen Zhou] [jz4112] (2013/14) for their work on the new enrichments and the foundational [scala-forex library] [scala-forex] respectively.

 1. [xxx]()
 2. [xxx]()
 3. [xxx]()

 3. [Upgrading: Hadoop flow](#upgrading)
 3. [Upgrading: Kinesis flow](#upgrading)
 4. [Getting help](#help)